setms/book/docs/introduction/the-modern-synthesis.md

 The scientific theory of evolution rests on two pillars:

 1. **Natural selection** is the differential survival and reproduction of individuals due to differences in traits
-  @@Darwin1859.
+  @@Darwin1859 @@Wallace1869.
 2. **Heredity of traits** is the passing on of traits from parents to their offspring with some changes @@Mendel1866,
   @@Fisher1930.

-The two pillars of evolution were fist brought together in the seminal book _Evolution: The Modern Synthesis_
+The two pillars of evolution were first brought together in the seminal book _Evolution: The Modern Synthesis_
 @@Huxley1948.

 The current book similarly aspires to bring together the various pillars of software engineering.

+## Book organization

 The rest of this book attempts to answer the question of how to make software development a real engineering discipline.

-First we'll look into each of the SWEBOK knowledge areas and see how much they conform to the engineering approach.
+We'll first look into each of the SWEBOK knowledge areas to assemble the pieces.
-Then we'll see if we can synthesize an actual engineering process out of their combination.
+Then we'll see if we can synthesize those into an actual engineering process.

 Let's get started.